Discover the best route to visit Québec ‘s rich history and vibrant culture.

 3. Head Towards the Plains of Abraham

-From Basse-Ville, take a short walk to the Plains of Abraham, a large park that holds significant historical value.
-This is where the famous Battle of Québec took place in 1759, a pivotal moment in Canadian history.
+From Basse-Ville, take a short walk to the Plains of Abraham, a vast park with deep historical significance.
+This site was the location of the famous Battle of Québec in 1759, a key event in Canadian history.
+As you stroll through the park, you’ll be walking on the very ground where this pivotal battle shaped the future of the nation.

 What to See at the Plains of Abraham: